DFE-Digital/sts-plan-technology-for-your-school/oh-no-thoughts.md

 ## `src/Dfe.PlanTech.DatabaseUpgrader`

-### Target framework is .NET 8.0 while the rest of the solution is .NET 9.0

-The upgrader targets `net8.0` while every other project in the solution targets `net9.0`.
-This means it has a separate support lifecycle and will need its own upgrade pass.
-It should be brought in line with the rest of the solution.

 ### Connection string passed as a plain CLI argument

 The database connection string is passed via `-c` on the command line.
 Command-line arguments are visible in the OS process list (`ps aux`, Task Manager, deployment logs) and persist in shell history.
 Credentials should be passed via environment variable or a secrets manager (Azure Key Vault, Key Vault references in App Service config), not as a process argument.

-### Retry policy catches all exceptions indiscriminately

-`Policy.Handle<Exception>()` in `DatabaseExecutor` retries on any exception — including `NullReferenceException`, `ArgumentException`, and other programmer errors that will never succeed on retry.
-The policy should be scoped to transient failures (e.g. `SqlException` with specific error codes for timeouts and connection failures) so that genuine bugs fail fast rather than wasting 6 minutes retrying.

-### `FormattedSqlParameters` silently truncates values containing `=`

-`Options.FormattedSqlParameters` splits each `KEY=VALUE` string with `.Split('=')` and takes `[0]` and `[1]`.
-If a value legitimately contains `=` (base64 strings, connection string fragments, signed URLs), everything from the second `=` onwards is silently discarded.
-The split should use `Split('=', 2)` to limit to two parts.

-### `Azure.Identity` and `System.IdentityModel.Tokens.Jwt` referenced but not used

-Both packages appear in the `.csproj` but there is no code in the project that uses them.
-Dead dependencies add to the supply chain attack surface, slow down builds, and create false signals for security scanning tools.
-They should be removed, or the intended usage documented if this is planned future work.

 ### A solution file (`.sln`) lives inside the project folder